slecrom/ENS_HTS_2025/docs/Microarrays/Microarrays.md

 ## Connect to Rstudio server of the IFB

-Look at the [tutorial on how to connect to IFB-core Rstudio server](../IFBjupyterhub.md) to see how to proceed.
+Look at the [tutorial on how to connect to IFB-core Rstudio server](../IFB_OpenOnDemand.md) to see how to proceed.

 ***

 ## Save the working notebook in your personal environment

-1. In "*File > Open File...*" enter the path `/shared/projects/2319_ens_hts/data/microarrays/Microarrays.Rmd` to open the notebook containing all the code needed for the practical.
+1. In "*File > Open File...*" enter the path `/shared/projects/2420_ens_hts/data/microarrays/Microarrays.Rmd` to open the notebook containing all the code needed for the practical.

 &nbsp;
-2. Save it into your personal folder on your IFB account using "*File > Save As*" with the following path `/shared/ifbstor1/home/your_login`
+2. Save it into your personal folder on your IFB account using "*File > Save As*"

 ***